 4. Parental Advice: Do Not Be The Final Decision Maker

 Learn to accommodate your children during decision-making touching on the family.
-Do not force decisions down their throats, especially if it concerns them in one way or another.
+Do not force decisions down their throats, especially if it concerns them in one way or another (like when they want to get a henna tattoo).
 Get their opinion on the matter and let them feel to be part of what comes out of the outcome.
 As a parent, you can get your way around it without hurting their feelings.
 However, that will depend on their age and ability to contribute towards the matter.
 Once there is a mutual understanding everyone is happy at the end of the day.

 Every day is a different day to learn something new and with these few simple parental advices, being a caring parent should not be that hard for you.
 Parenting is not easy but, as they say, ‘practice makes perfect’.
 So, learn and put into practice what you learn – an excellent mother or father never stops learning nor do the children stop learning too!